zippkidd/100-days-of-code/r1-log.md

 ### R1D38
 Worked with CSS on the stylesheet.
 Using flex to keep the resulting data centered on the page.
 Removed <li> standard styles and plan on customizing with background color radius and box-shadow.

+### R1D39
+Gave the <li> elements the custom styling mentioned yesterday.
+Will add the finishing touches of some gradient background colors to the project tomorrow.